Meet the Team

 Jocelyn received her Bachelor of Arts in English from New York University and Master of Arts in Sociology from the University of Washington.

-Sophie House (she/her) / Staff Attorney, Election Protection Hub
+Sophie House (she/her) / Senior Staff Attorney for Economic Justice

 Previously, Sophie served as the Law and Policy Director at the NYU Furman Center's Housing Solutions Lab.
 At the Lab, she advised state and local officials on housing issues and wrote and published extensively on housing and urban policy.
 She is a graduate of Yale Law School.
 As a law student, she worked with local government attorneys through the San Francisco Affirmative Litigation Project and represented low-income clients in housing proceedings at the Urban Justice Center and New Haven Legal Assistance.
 After law school, she served as a law clerk for the Honorable Andrew D. Hurwitz of the United States Court of Appeals for the Ninth Circuit.